 When the serials were still a half-hour in length, they were shot in what was called “live on tape.”
 Although the soaps were not airing live at this point, they were still recorded as if they were.
 The show was shot in order and rarely was the tape stopped for errors.
 It truly was as if the show was going out live.

 Rehearsals took place in the mornings, with dress rehearsals usually taking place after lunch.
 Then it was time for taping.
 Since it was done “live,” that process took only a half-hour.
 When the day’s show was “in the can,” a quick rehearsal usually took place for the next day’s episode.

 It was here that the actors learned their blocking and movements for the upcoming show.
 Usually, by mid-to-late afternoon, the day was done.
 The hour format changed all of that, and the production schedule needed to be adjusted to accommodate it.

 Time suddenly was a huge factor in the daytime world.
 It became impossible to keep actors around all day to tape the show in order.
 Film techniques were introduced to the soaps; scenes that took place in one location or with certain actors were shot in one segment, allowing the actors to tape all their scenes and be done.
 Editing and post-production now became a vital component.

-“They saw that the better way to go was to not do it in order but to take it out of order,” observed Reinholt.
+“They saw that the better way to go was to not do it in order but to take it out of order,” observed George Reinholt in an interview held years before his passing on November 11, 2013.
 “They could get some actors in from 9:00 am to 3:00 pm and shoot all the scenes that they were in and edit them later so that they wouldn’t keep anyone there for more than so many hours.
 It was the only way they could do it, really.”